 Savannah State University is an academic community dedicated to teaching, learning, and research.
-Academic integrity enhances the quality of each student's education and allows for the recognition of the genuine achievements and accomplishments.
+Like other communities, the University can function properly only if its members share an expectation of intellectual honesty.
+Academic integrity promotes the development and expression of new ideas, while academic dishonesty acts as a corrosive force in the life of the university.
+Academic integrity enhances the quality of each student's education and allows for the recognition of the genuine achievements and accomplishments of all.